owntone/owntone-server/docs/json-api.md

 ### Add an item to the library

-This endpoint currently only supports addind RSS feeds.
+This endpoint currently only supports adding RSS feeds.

 **Endpoint**